nilaycicekli/earthquake-EDA-turkey/README.md

 This project is made for the Data Mining Course that I was taking during my bachelor's degree at Işık University.

 I also have written an article (unpublished) with the help of my instructor.
 You can read it here.
+It involves the methods used, experiments conducted and the results obtained throughout this study.

 ## About Data